richardsondx/xkimo/README.md

-Xkimo : Railsview Installer & Theme Handler
+Xkimo : Add A Vest To Your App
 ==========================================

+A Railsview Installer & Theme Handler

 Visit Railsview at: [`www.railsview.com`](http://www.railsview.com)